Bira/octopus-carnival/_drafts/wir-mm-4e-basilisk.md

 resistance 5.
 I get the idea behind the immunity - they want the basilisk to be immune to its own gaze, which is vital if you want to make them pack hunters.
-I _think_ that's still supposed to be the case in the MV versions, but you could still hit it with different poisons and have those be effective.
+I _think_ that's still supposed to be the case in the MV versions, but you could still hit it with different poisons and have those be effective if they're strong enough.

 The **Stone-Eye Basilisk** is the classic model, called only a **Basilisk** in the Monster Vault.
 The MM version is a level 12 soldier and the MV version a